 Disclaimer

-This blog post is for informational purposes only and does not constitute professional psychological advice.
-If you are facing emotional or mental health challenges, consider seeking help from a qualified therapist or counselor.
+This article is intended for informational purposes only and should not replace professional psychological advice.
+If you are experiencing emotional or mental health difficulties, please consider consulting a licensed therapist or counselor.